faq

 Does every coverage change use the same window?

 No. Different events can raise different timing and documentation questions.
-HealthPlansGuide separates job coverage loss, moving, COBRA, turning 26, and Medicaid or CHIP changes so users do not treat them as one generic event.
+HealthPlansGuide separates job coverage loss, moving, COBRA, turning 26, and Medicaid or CHIP changes so readers do not treat them as one generic event.

 Why does HealthPlansGuide avoid final SEP answers?